 Ms. Monique Evans is the Director of the Eastern Federal Lands Highway Division (EFLHD) in the Federal Highway Administration.
-EFLHD operates as part of the Federal Lands Highway Program, serving the transportation engineering needs of Federal Land Management Agencies and other interagency partners in the 31 states east of the Mississippi River as well as the District of Columbia, and the territories of Puerto Rico and the Virgin Islands.
-As the Division Director, Ms. Evans provides senior executive level leadership for 250 employees in delivering more than 200 annual road and bridge improvement projects (worth approximately $400M) on Federal and Tribal lands such as our National Parks, Wildlife Refuges, and Indian Reservations.
+EFLHD operates as part of the Federal Lands Highway Program, serving the transportation engineering needs of Federal Land Management Agencies and other interagency partners for the 31 states along the western border of the Mississippi River to the east coast, to include the District of Columbia, and the territories of Puerto Rico and the US Virgin Islands.
+As the Division Director, Ms. Evans provides senior executive level leadership for 265 employees in delivering more than 200 annual road and bridge improvement projects (worth approximately $400M) on Federal and Tribal lands such as our National Parks, Wildlife Refuges, and Indian Reservations.

 Ms. Evans joined FHWA in 2010 as the Director of the Office of Safety Research and Development at the Turner-Fairbank Highway Research Center, where until 2018 she provided executive leadership and guidance for improving and advancing transportation safety-related technologies and innovations through research, development and testing.
 During the eight years Ms. Evans was the Director of Safety R&D, she also served temporary terms as the Acting Director of the Office of Corporate Research, Technology, and Innovation Management and as the Acting Associate Administrator for Research, Development and Technology and Director of the Turner-Fairbank Highway Research Center.